wp-plugins/postman-smtp/readme.txt

 Postman is a next-generation SMTP mailer compatible with all email systems.
 It is the first and only SMTP plugin to support both traditional passwords and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/), the [modern security mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
 With OAuth 2.0, there is **no need** to [store your email passsword](http://blog.codinghorror.com/youre-probably-storing-passwords-incorrectly/) in the WordPress database where hackers might find it.

-Postman is one of the [very few](https://wordpress.org/support/topic/conflict-with-mail-queue-plugin?replies=4#post-6974043) [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) that is *not* just another WP Mail SMTP [clone](https://wordpress.org/support/view/plugin-reviews/webriti-smtp-mail?filter=1); Here's why.
-The intelligent **Setup Wizard** scans your SMTP server so you can't make a configuration mistake.
-The handy **Email Log** shows which emails failed to send, and why.
+Postman is *not* another [WP Mail SMTP clone](https://wordpress.org/support/view/plugin-reviews/webriti-smtp-mail?filter=1).
+It is one of the [few](https://wordpress.org/support/topic/conflict-with-mail-queue-plugin?replies=4#post-6974043) [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) which rewrite wp_mail.
+Why?
+So the intelligent **Setup Wizard** can scan your SMTP server to eliminate configuration mistakes.
+The handy **Email Log** can show which emails failed to send, and why.
 Even hosts that block the standard SMTP ports, like GoDaddy or Bluehost, can't stop your Gmail as **Postman will deliver via HTTPS** if it can't use SMTP.

 Stop fighting SMTP [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), lost emails and spam ².
 Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) to send SMTP messages on your behalf, without rejection, and without the work-arounds.